Easter 2019 dates with celebrations in Barcelona

 The "Mona de Pascua" and other sweet traditions

-As Christian tradition dictates, meat is not to be eaten on Good Friday, which is why those taking part in the Easter celebrations in Barcelona eat Cod on this day.
+As Christian tradition dictates, meat is not to be eaten on Good Friday, which is why those taking part in the Easter celebrations in Barcelona eat cod on this day.
 There are various ways to prepare it, for example cod with sanfaina (a ratatouille of sorts) or esqueixat (raw and shredded).
 Cod is one of the main ingredients used in typically Catalan dishes, and during these celebrations it becomes a traditional dish.

-When it comes to sweets and desserts, in addition to the typical easter eggs you'll find around the world, Catalonia has its own thing called "La Mona de Pascua".
+When it comes to sweets and desserts, in addition to the typical easter eggs you'll find around the world, Catalonia has its own thing called La Mona de Pascua.
 It's a time-honoured easter dessert that started off as a cake decorated with cooked eggs, ribbons, and hand-made chicks and adornments.
-Today they incorporate well known characters from children's popular culture.
-Custom has it that the godparents gift the Mona to their godchildren on Easter Sunday, but these days everyone goes and buy one as early as Palm Sunday or even before.
+Today they incorporate well-known characters from children's popular culture.
+Custom has it that the godparents gift the Mona to their godchildren on Easter Sunday, but these days everyone goes and buys one as early as Palm Sunday or even earlier.

 What started off as a cake from Arabic and Roman conventions has turned more into an art-form these days, with cake-shops and bakeries building complete scenes from popular culture out of chocolate.
 There are some amazing works of art that you can enjoy simply by visiting these locales during this time of year.

-There are also other sweet treats like pestiños — fried pastries with sugar and honey — and the more local Bunyols de Quaresma which are fried balls of dough, sometimes served with cream and chocolate fillings.
+There are also other sweet treats like pestiños — fried pastries with sugar and honey — and the more local Bunyols de Quaresma, which are fried balls of dough sometimes served with cream and chocolate fillings.

 Public holidays during Easter in Barcelona

 It's important to know the public holidays if you're visiting Barcelona during Easter.
-Shops and the majority of museums will be closed on Good Friday, Easter Sunday, and Easter Monday.
-On the other hand you can still find open restaurants especially to accommodate families and tourists looking to have family meals.
+Shops and the majority of museums will be closed on Good Friday, Easter Sunday and Easter Monday.
+On the other hand you can still find open restaurants, especially to accommodate families and tourists looking to have family meals.